 Your writing sample should be a research paper, completed during the past 5 years, if possible.
 We are looking for clear writing and evidence that you can summarize your own research and that of others.

 Students who wish to do the Ph.D. but do not have an M.A. in Anthropology will be expected to complete our M.A. program before advancing to the Ph.D. program.
 Students who intend to do the Ph.D. may orient their coursework and research toward obtaining the skills and background that they will need to conduct their Ph.D. research.
 These students should apply to the program as Ph.D. students.

 It can be helpful for you to visit campus.
 We like to meet prospective students and, while we do not require an interview, our impressions often are important in the final decision.
 Also, you will be able to meet our current students and talk with them about the program, meet the faculty with whom you will be working and visit the department.
 However, since the faculty is often engaged in meetings away from the department, it is important that you call ahead and make an appointment.

-Both M.A. and Ph.D students are eligible for assistantships.
-M.A. students may receive funding for 4 semesters.
-All students who get an assistantship are given in-state tuition and a tuition fee abatement to cover tuition for 9 hours for M.A. students and 6 hours for Ph.D. students, plus health insurance.
+Both standard M.A. and Ph.D. students are eligible for assistantships.
+Students pursuing a standard M.A. may receive funding for 4 semesters.
+All students who get an assistantship are given in-state tuition and a tuition fee abatement to cover tuition for 9 hours for standard M.A. students and 6 hours for Ph.D. students, plus health insurance.